UdayLab/PAMI/docs/manuals/spatialDatabase.md

   e   | Point(4 0)
   f   | Point(5 1)

-# List the basic types of geo-referenced databases
+### Types of Geo-referenced databases
+1. Geo-referenced transactional databases
+2. Geo-referenced temporal databases
+3. Geo-referenced utility database

-### 1. Geo-referenced transactional database
+## 1. Geo-referenced transactional database
 A transactional database is said to be a geo-referenced transactional database if it contains spatial items.
 The format of this database is similar to that of [transactional database](transactionalDatabase.html).
 An example of a geo-referenced transactional database is as follows: